zeek/zeek/frameworks/broker.rst

 New data partitioning strategies are available using the API in :doc:`/scripts/base/frameworks/cluster/pools.zeek`.
-Using that API, developers of custom Bro scripts can define a custom pool of nodes that best fits the needs of their script.
+Using that API, developers of custom Zeek scripts can define a custom pool of nodes that best fits the needs of their script.

 One example strategy is to use Highest Random Weight (HRW) hashing to